cypherpunk-academy/2064/en/029_2064_A new task.md

 All missions successfully completed, never lost a robot.
 We don't just take them from heaven without preparation.
 They're the best of the best.
-We would need twenty flying combat robots, and then well programmed formations, a good tactic.
+We would need twenty flying combat robots, and then well-programmed formations, a good tactic.
 But not me and Lasse just like that, from a standing start.
 Forget it, man.
 OSIRIS is realistic."